The SAnDMAN study Sedation, Analgesia and Delirium MANagement

 All data is anonymised and cannot be linked to individual subjects.
 The data will be stored securely and all procedures regarding data management will comply with General Data Protection Regulation (GDPR) 2016/679/EU.
 The eCRF platform is licensed from ClinFile and administered by ESICM.

 Who owns and can access the collected data?

-Each site investigator is responsible for his own data and may request an export of his data after the database is locked.
-The request should be addressed to the Principal Investigator.
+Each site investigator is responsible for their own data, and may request an export of their locally collected data after the SAnDMAN database is locked.
+The request should be addressed to the Principal Investigators.

 Is there any financial compensation?